-The Academy Trust embarked on its fourth year of a fully integrated Sports Centre provision for the benefit of the Academy and local community.
-This new arrangement has already generated additional revenue which has been re-invested into the sports provision.
+The Academy Trust embarked on its fifth year of a fully integrated Sports Centre provision for the benefit of the Academy and local community.
+This new arrangement has already generated additional revenue which has been re-invested into the sports provision and in particular, this year, the new 3G Pitch.
 This year, despite being closed for four months, the Sports Centre still made a positive contribution to the school.

-Rossett School has now completed its ninth year as an academy and continues to adapt to both the increased autonomy and control that this brings.
-The school's leadership team continually seeks to improve its use of the limited resources available, ensuring these are aligned to the school's improvement priorities.
+Rossett School has now completed its tenth year as an academy and continues to adapt to both the increased autonomy and control that this brings.
+The school's leadership team continually seeks to improve its use of the limited resources available ensuring these are aligned to the school's improvement priorities.